inno-se/the-guide/README.md

 Researchers identified various [challenges](#challenges-themes) and [lessons learned](#lessons-learned-themes) from students' reports.

 Courses attended by the [target auditory](#target-auditory) of this guide are similar to the courses covered by the study.
-Therefore, challenges
+Therefore, [lessons learned](#lessons-learned-themes) may be useful.

 ### Challenges (themes)